 7 Process Steps with Mobile DevOps Tools

 Instead of traditional 4 step process – plan, develop & test, deploy and operate – there are actually more flavors in the process that should be highlighted.
 Especially when it comes to considering what tools are used, how those fit together and enable seamless tool flow from planning to production.
 Automation is without shadow of doubt critical part of the flow and enables process to be highly iterative, repeatable, and robust.
 Automation is actually an enabler for continuous everything, in each step of the process.

 First and foremost, code development, code reviews and anything to do with actual development is closely related to continuous integration.
 The agile approach made continuous integration very popular as it enhanced the way developers work, collaborate and integrate their doings together, in natural way.
 The continuous integration with regular daily routines produce lots of data about the mobile application, regressions and compatibility of each developer’s contribute, and discovering issues early exposes integration flaws, even incompatibility of developer’s doings, and makes better time consumption and schedule estimating easier and more accurate.

 Building application is an everyday job.
 In Mobile DevOps, organizations use variety of version control, source code management (SCM), different practices for merging code and notifying everyone about the build status.

 There are generally few different branching strategies when it comes engineering team to work as part of the Mobile DevOps approach:

 - No branching.
-Team works only from the main source tree.
+Teams work only from the main source tree.
 This kind of case is typical for smaller teams that do not need isolation for development, releases and builds.

 - Branching for release.
-For example, development team can create branches to support an ongoing release.
-In this scenario, team creates a branch before release to stabilize the release and then merges changes from the release branch back into the main source tree after the application is deployed.
+For example, the development team can create branches to support an ongoing release.
+In this scenario, the team creates a branch before release to stabilize the release and then merges changes from the release branch back into the main source tree after the application is deployed.